-Park and tourism management majors have usually already figured out that they want career paths which include community involvement and outdoor fun, and the enjoyment really begins when they seek out internships for recreation.
+Park and tourism management majors have usually already figured out that they want career paths which include community involvement and outdoor fun, and the enjoyment really begins when they seek out recreation management internships.

 Recreational services are provided by nearly all U.S. state and local governments, and the presence of public parks and community centers is an indicator of an area’s quality of life.